byuicampuscd/gamification-space/README.md

 # gamification-space

+## BEFORE adding to a course

+Line 170 of the controller.js refers to a Unique Course Identifier.
+This course identifier must be changed to reflect the identifier for the course you will be adding the tool to.
+To do this, navigate to "Manage Files" and copy the bolded directory at top (content > enforced > IDENTIFIER.

+> baseURL: "/content/enforced/10011-Joshua-McKinney-Sandbox-CO/gamificationSpace/"
+becomes
+> baseURL: "/content/enforced/9001-your-course-identifier/gamificationSpace/"

 ## Adding the tool to a Brightspace Course

 1. First, add the contents of this project to the course in a folder named "gamificationSpace"